-If you have declared income at this item, then you may need to complete item A3, see page 97 in TaxPack 2010 for more information.
+If you have declared income at this item, then you may need to complete item A3, see pages 97-100 in TaxPack 2011 for more information.

 Total supplement income or loss

 STEP 1 Add up all the income amounts in the right-hand column of items 13 to 24 on your tax return (supplementary section).
 Include any primary production and non-primary production deferred non-commercial business losses added back at item 16.